-Desert Gardening – Patience required
+Desert Container Gardening – Patience required

 Initial October Planting white pot #1